Patbox/mrpack4server/README.md

 ## Usage:
 The file is run just like any other Minecraft server (`java -jar mrpack4server.jar`) and will use / pass through any arguments given to it.
-When used on its own, it looks in 3 places for modpack definition with provided order:
+When used on its own, it first looks in 3 places for modpack definition:
-- `modpack-info.json` within jar itself, useful for modpack makers.
+- `modpack-info.json` included within jar itself, useful for modpack makers.
 See below for definition,
-- `modpack-info.json` within server's root directory, for users to simple setup,
+- `modpack-info.json` in server's root directory (alongside jar), defined for general user setups,
-- `local.mrpack` within server's root directory, making it directly use provided mrpack file instead of pulling it from Modrinth.
+- `local.mrpack` in server's root directory (alongside jar), making it directly use provided mrpack file instead of pulling one from Modrinth.

 If neither of these is found, it will ask you to either provide link, project id or name of the modpack you want to install and then the version of it (suggesting latest one), which will be used to create local `modpack-info.json` file.